 Here’s a delicious way to use some of that extra sourdough starter you may have from maintaining your culture (sometimes called discard).

 This crust recipe adds very little sugar, since fruits added contain plenty of natural sugars to make this sweet enough.

 Plus, with such little sugar in the dough, you can make savory galettes with it, too, like this galizza (galette pizza)!

 You could even make savory pies with tomato, feta, basil, etc. The sky’s the limit!

-Note that as the dough ferments, it will not inflate like bread dough would.
-The fermentation activity will be invisible, but it should show up in the flavor as slightly sour.
+Note that as the dough ferments and bakes, it will not inflate like a sourdough bread loaf would.
+The fermentation activity is practically invisible, but there should be a slightly sour flavor.